bluecatlabs/gateway-workflows/Community/register_mac_address/README.md

 **Bluecat Gateway Version:** 18.10.2 and greater
 **BAM Version:** 9.0.0 and greater

-This workflow will register a specified MAC address tied to a certain location.
+This workflow will register a specific MAC address.
-It assumes a MAC address filtering scenario where the DHCP server will only lease an IP address to a pre-registered MAC address tied to a certain location.

 ## Prerequisites
 1. **BAM Default Configuration**